dataspacedatalife/connector/README.md

   - `setup-issuer.sh` (This script, for Phase 1)
   - `generate_participant.sh` (This script, for Phase 2)
 - **Helm Chart:** The `participant-chart` directory.
-- **Public DNS:** You must have public DNS "A" records pointing your hostnames (e.g., `conector-xdatashare.gradiant.org`) to your cluster's public IP address.
+- **Public DNS:** You must have public DNS "A" records pointing to the hostnames (e.g., `conector-xdatashare.gradiant.org`) to the cluster's public IP address.
 ## Phase 1: Cluster-Level Setup (One-Time Only)

 This phase configures `cert-manager` to communicate with `Let's Encrypt`, enabling automatic SSL certificate generation for the entire cluster. **This only needs to be run once per new cluster**.